award999/sourcekit-lsp/Contributor Documentation/LSP Extensions.md

 export interface WorkspacePlaygroundParams {}

 /**
- * A `Playground` represents an expansion of the #Playground macro, providing the editor with the
+ * A `Playground` represents a usage of the #Playground macro, providing the editor with the
  * location of the playground and identifiers to allow executing the playground through a "swift play" command.
  */
 export interface Playground {